RavishSharma17/nest-temporal-hotel/README.md

 cp .env.example .env
 ```

-Edit the `.env` file to match your Temporal server configuration:
+Edit the `.env` file to match your Temporal server and Redis configuration:

 ```bash
 # Temporal Configuration